chaw/r7rs-libs/README.md

 * abbrev - create set of unambiguous abbreviations for strings (like Ruby's Abbrev class)
 * constants - some commonly used mathematical or scientific numbers
+* disjoint-set - data structure to hold sets of items in disjoint sets
 * logger - a logging framework (based on Ruby's Logger class)
 * statistics - some descriptive statistical functions for lists
 * text - formatting or manipulating text documents